konsumer/nim-gamepad/README.md

-THis is a simple gamepad library for nim.
+This is a simple gamepad library for nim.
 It's a thin wrapper for [libstem_gamepad]( https://github.com/ThemsAllTook/libstem_gamepad).

 It should work on Windows, Linux, and Mac (Windows build-options need work.)